 Restoring relationship with the Earth is the guiding principle of our farm.
 We depend on active biodiverse communities of soil microbes to make our soils healthy and resilient.
 With healthy resilient soils, plants and animals thrive and grow, water is cleaned, stored and cycled, carbon is sequestered, and nutrient cycling returns to our farm.
 Every year we learn new things and try to incorporate them into our practices.
 On the farm, we are going forward in a good way from where we began by integrating keyline design, permaculture principles, food forests, silvopasture, and thermophylic composting into our relationship with this beautiful land that nourishes us.

 Integration of Animals

 On our farm, animals are in integral part of the cycle of growing.
-Our 3 sheep (Lucy, Maude, and Dottie), and flock of free-range laying hens, ducks, geese, and meat chickens rotationally graze through the pastures keeping them healthy.
+Our sheep (Lucy, Maude, Dottie, Marilla and Fern), and flock of free-range laying hens, Eliza, our goose, and meat chickens rotationally graze through the pastures keeping them healthy.
 They also provide manure for our composting systems as well as feeding us and our community.
 On the farm everyday starts and ends with caring for these animals.
 This is not a chore but a pleasure.